alexbenko/HireMee-job-view/README.md

 HireMee is a website that helps you neatly keep track of all your job applications and their respective statuses.
 <br/>

+I worked on the dashboard that displays 4 columns; Applied, Rejected, Interviews, and Offers.
+Then each column displays jobs by their respective application status

 Highlights: <br/>
   1. Promise based sorting function <br/>
       See sortJobInfo at: https://github.com/alexbenko/HireMee-job-view/blob/master/Jobs.jsx